WSU-cshimizu/ceg4110-group-project-team07/deliverables/reqs.md

 # Project Requirements

-Should not define how it is to be built.
-Which could lead to an implementation that prevents meeting performance or other requirements.
-Consider, locking in a specific framework, but also locking in specific requirements related to latency that the framework cannot meet.

-## System Requirements
-Here are some of the requirments we wrote a couple weeks ago but i reworded them to fit the format of requirements better:
-- User data, images, likes, comments, and geolocation information shall be stored in a database.
-- The system will integrate with a mapping service to display the photo's location.

 ### System Overview
 The GeoSyncra system will consist of three main components:
 - **Frontend (Angular)**: To handle the user interface and interaction.